 Matilda 1102-1167 claimed to be the queen of England 1135-1154.
 (Although there was another claimant to the throne and they fought a long civil war).
 Julian of Norwich 1342-1416 was a famous mystic and writer.
 Julian wrote about the ‘motherhood’ of God.
 Margery Kempe was another famous woman mystic.
 Christine de Pisan 1364-1432 was another famous woman writer.

 WOMEN IN THE 16th CENTURY

-In the 16th century women were not allowed in the professions (such as doctors ,lawyers and teachers) and female employment was often menial and low paid.
+In the 16th century, women were not allowed in professions (such as doctors, lawyers, and teachers) and female employment was often menial and low paid.
 However, women were allowed to join some of the guilds (organizations of tradespeople and skilled workers).

 In 1562 a law, the Statute of Artificers, made it illegal to employ a man or a woman in a trade unless they had served a 7 year apprenticeship.
 However, in the case of women, the law was often not enforced.
 Very often the guilds (who regulated trade) let male members employ their wives or daughters in their workshops.
 Furthermore, if a craftsman died his widow often carried on his trade.

 In the 16th century, some women worked spinning cloth.
 Women were also milliners, dyers, shoemakers, and embroiderers.
 There were also washerwomen.
 Some women worked in food preparation such as brewers, bakers, or confectioners.
 Women also sold foodstuffs in the streets.
 Furthermore, a very common job for women in the 16th century was a domestic servant.
 Other women were midwives.
 However, most women were housewives and they were kept very busy.
 Most men could not run a farm or a business without their wife’s help.